Different requirements for different clubs

 The IFR also has a role in deciding whether or not to approve certain key decisions taken by football clubs.
 The four types of club decision identified in the legislation as requiring IFR approval are:

 An arbitration process allows the IFR to intervene and impose a settlement if the Premier League and English Football League are unable to reach an agreement on the redistribution of a portion of the Premier League’s broadcast revenue to lower leagues.
-If the leagues cannot reach an agreement by negotiation and mediation, the IFR can appoint an expert panel, which can impose a settlement that it considers consistent with the IFR’s objectives to ensure the financial stability and sustainability of English football.
+If the leagues cannot reach an agreement by negotiation and mediation, the IFR can impose a settlement that it considers consistent with the IFR’s objectives to ensure the financial stability and sustainability of English football.